hlship/dialog-tool/README.md

-Change to directory magnum-opus to begin work dgt debug to run the project in the Dialog debugger dgt skein to open a web browser to the Skein UI dgt help for other options
+Change to directory magnum-opus to begin work dgt debug to run the project in the Dialog debugger dgt new-skein to open a web browser to the Skein UI dgt help for other options
 ```